-Paul Davies is a partner in the London office of Latham & Watkins and is Co-Chair of the firm’s ESG Taskforce and a member of the Latham’s Sustainability Committee.
+Paul Davies is a partner in the London office of Latham & Watkins, Co-Chair of the firm’s ESG Taskforce, and a member of Latham’s Sustainability Committee.
 Mr. Davies is also a member of the firm’s Environment, Land & Resources (ELR) Department and Local Department Chair for the ELR Europe and Asia group.

 Mr. Davies has experience in the following areas:

 - Environmental, social, and governance (ESG)

 - Environmental health and safety